jayoung/pamlWrapper/README.md

 - check for robustness
 - GARD?

 maybe I want to pull from github as I build the docker container, and put my scripts into the PATH of the container? not sure what the best design is.

-scripts are currently looking for gene name as part of file name.
-I think I want to get rid of that for this standalone pipeline.
-I can have another simple script for the human genes pipeline that adds a gene name column.
+That could simplify the setup.

 figure out how to do this on the cluster using singularity